 Why didn't they get rid of him right away?

-Why why wasn't he arrested?
+Why wasn't he arrested?

-Because then it would hit the papers and it would kind of derail this uh Russian narrative because then you'd have two hacks and this one is in Russia.
+Because then it would hit the papers and it would kind of derail this Russian narrative because then you'd have two hacks and this one is in Russia.

-You know, this is what the Democrats do, and it's it's crazy that we hear about some things all the time, and we don't hear about this.
+And it's crazy that we hear about some things all the time and we don't hear about this.

 So they made it so that this guy was never arrested.

-He was kicked off the network, but not arrested, right at the same time that Donald Trump was arrested.
+He was kicked off the network but not arrested right at the same time that Donald Trump was arrested.

 The amazing thing is just in your own personal life, just identify for a second or think about for a second, your family's emails are being hacked.